-- A new park proposed next to Burri Street and Grenada Avenue will offer new and existing residents a place to relax, meet friends, walk - their dogs and play with their children or grandchildren.
-This space will be irrigated and well landscaped with paths and seating. - The existing gully between Fosters Row and Lauder Street will be enhanced with additional planting, walking trails, some irrigated areas and seating.
-Housing will front these areas where possible to provide surveillance and safety into the open space.
-Opportunity to include a new playspace with elements that can be enjoyed by the greater community within this gully corridor, where new and existing residents can meet and connect.
-Consolidate the existing playspace in Baloo Reserve to a new location.
+A new park proposed next to Burri Street and Grenada Avenue will offer new and existing residents a place to relax, meet friends, walk their dogs and play with their children or grandchildren.
+This space will be irrigated and well landscaped with paths and seating.

+this gully corridor, where new and existing residents can meet and connect.
+Consolidate the existing playspace in Baloo Reserve to a new

-• Space under the existing powerlines will be used as open space and to provide walking trail linkages.
+Space under the existing powerlines will be used as open space and to provide walking trail linkages.